-Looking for something fun to do that won’t break your budget?
+Looking for fun things to do in Wollongong that won’t break your budget?
 Here’s how you can make the most of your next visit to Wollongong, free of charge!

 So that everyone can enjoy our city, we are asking you to support and adhere to Government advice when visiting public spaces.